ddbj/www/_services/file-format-e.md

 Entry
 : Please enter the Entry name into Entry column.
 Entry name has to correspond to each name in the sequence file as described at [How to Make Sequence File](#sequence).
-Do not enter anything in the Entry column until the first line for the next entry.
+: Do not enter anything in the Entry column until the first line for the next entry.

 Feature
 : There are two types of Features, [Biological feature](#biological_feature) and DDBJ original features.
-The detail descriptions for Features are explained below.
+The detail descriptions for Features are explained below.<
-Do not enter anything in Feature columns until the first line for the next feature.
+: Do not enter anything in Feature columns until the first line for the next feature.

 Location
 : Location can be described in the columns adjacent Feature columns filed with either of [Biological feature](#biological_feature) or [PRIMARY\_CONTIG](#primary_contig) feature.